archfan7411/lotr-adventure/README.md

 A Lord of the Rings-themed randomly generated text adventure game.

 # Installation
+A working installation of Python 3 is required to successfully execute this program. https://python.org
 Linux:
   Unzip the file and run the python file like so: python LOTR_Adventure.py